Optimal Smoothed Analysis of the Simplex Method: Introduction

-As the 2-phase shadow vertex simplex method proposed by Vershynin \cite{ver09} relies on the fact that the objective vectors are fixed and not randomly chosen, we need to adapt his approach and introduce the following auxiliary LPs.
+Algorithmically, we use the 2-phase shadow vertex simplex method proposed by Vershynin \cite{ver09}.
+An adaptation is required, since Vershynin requires that the objective vectors can be fixed and need not be randomly chosen.
+In order to adapt his approach, we introduce the following auxiliary LPs.